 In the supportive, international setting of EWI, Sushmita realized that the key to unlocking the entrepreneurial and creative spirit is empowerment: the confident belief that “yes, I can do this!”
 As and ETS student and veteran EWI mentor and teacher, Sushmita not only exemplifies that empowerment, but has dedicated herself to fostering it in others, no matter their ethnicity, gender, or socio-economic status.

-She used her EWI connections to secure a grant enabling her to open Studio Pause, an Arlington, Virginia venue for both the performing and graphic arts.
+She used her EWI connections to secure a Kiva Zip micro loan enabling her to open Studio Pause, an Arlington, Virginia venue for both the performing and graphic arts.
 It proved so successful that in 2016, she opened a larger facility which has enabled her to expand the teaching and exhibiting aspects of the studio.
-Sushmita has established a lasting connection with the Arlington County Public Schools, emphasizing the diverse, multicultural focus she fostered at EWI.
-She also serves as a curator and docent for the Smithsonian Institution’s Freer and Sackler Galleries, all the while acting as ambassador and recruiter for EWI.
+Sushmita has established a lasting connection with the Arlington Arts, emphasizing the diverse, multicultural focus she fostered at EWI.
+She also serves as a docent for the Smithsonian Institution’s Freer and Sackler Galleries, all the while acting as ambassador and recruiter for EWI.

 Sushmita’s current project is another manifestation of her commitment to artistic excellence through diversity and personal empowerment, hallmarks of the EWI experience.
 She is editor of “Thou Art: The Beauty of Identity,” an international poetry anthology, illustrated by a young Afghan women.
 Many of the contributors are former EWI students and staff, and the book will be sold and exhibited at a series of upcoming events in the Washington area.